 You make me better.
 You make me better, and now you're going to leave, and I have this—stupid feeling that you won't come back.
 Because no one ever comes back to me, Kurt, especially not someone like you.

 Love Martyr: Blaine for his father and Kurt.
-His father is neglectful as opposed to a stereotypical homophobe, and Kurt genuinely cares about him, but the above quote has some ugly implications.
+His father is neglectful as opposed to a stereotypical homophobe, and Kurt genuinely cares about him, but the Love Hurts quote has some ugly implications.
 Especially since Blaine's not a virgin.

-Blaine is now a full member of Love Martyrdom, what with making excuses for his Parental Neglect and sleeping with someone to try and feel closer to him.
+Blaine is now a full member of Love Martyrdom, what with making excuses for his Parental Neglect and sleeping with someone to try and save the relationship.

 May-September Romance: Besides Kurt, at least two of Blaine's past love interests are older.
 Jeremiah's older, Terry works for UPS while Blaine's still in school, and the guy in The Princess is implied to be older since Kyle puts so much emphasis on Blaine being sixteen.
 Alex is older, too.